 I’m the environment editor at WABE, the NPR station in Atlanta.

-Before that I was an environment editor and reporter, working on stories about people and water, energy, climate change, land use and wildlife in Georgia, and my stories have brought me from a nuclear power plant, to frigid Blue Ridge Mountain streams, to a ditch near a MARTA station.
+Before that I was an environment editor and reporter, working on stories about people and water, energy, climate change, environmental justice and wildlife in Georgia.
+My stories have taken me from the U.S. Supreme Court, to frigid Blue Ridge Mountain streams, to a ditch near a MARTA station.

 I’ve been a fellow with Middlebury Fellowships in Environmental Journalism, the Metcalf Institute and the National Center for Atmospheric Research, and a journalist-in-residence at the National Evolutionary Synthesis Center.
 I’ve won awards for reporting on coal ash, crude oil, sea level rise and stargazing.

 I’m from Atlanta, but spent enough of my 20s in California that I ended up with a San Francisco cell phone number and strong opinions on Dutch crunch bread.